Battle of Piacenza

-The Bourbon position
+Bourbon position

 Following the battle of Bassignana and the splitting of the Austrian and Piedmontese armies, the Spanish and French armies coordinated their attack plans.
 Spain viewed either the capture of Turin and Milan as desirable.
 However, since France wished to negotiate with Charles Emmanuel, this left Spain only with Milan.
 Therefore, on November 28, 1745, De Gages began the Spanish invasion of Lombardy.
 It was not long before the Austrian commander, Prince Josef Wenzel of Liechtenstein, retired his army prior to the Spanish advance, being fearful that his undermanned army would be destroyed.
 Milan surrendered peacefully, and by the end of the year most of Lombardy was in Spanish hands.

-In early 1746, the situation in Austria was that the Bourbon armies occupied all of Lombardy save Mantua, and approximately 1/5 of Charles Emmanuel's realm of Piedmont-Sardinia.
+In early 1746, the situation in Italy was that the Bourbon armies occupied all of Lombardy save Mantua, and approximately 1/5 of Charles Emmanuel's realm of Piedmont-Sardinia.
 The French court then began negotiations with Charles Emmanuel in the hope of detaching Piedmont from its alliance with Austria.
 At the same time, Marshal Maillebois was pressing the siege of Alessandria.
 By all reckoning, the Infant Philip was now master of his new realm, and the Bourbons had been triumphant in Spain.